gringoireDM/MERLin/README.md

 - [Module Manager](#the-module-manager)
 - [Routing](#routing)

-# TheBay-iOS

-The Bay app uses an Event Based architectural style.
-Each module expose a series of events that can happen within the module itself and multiple observers can subscribe to these events.
-The messaging design pattern used for this events management is Publish–subscribe and the particular implementation is powered by `RxSwift`.

 # Module

 A module in the app is a framework embedded via app target.
 It can be an EventsProducer and in this case it is responsible for capturing user interactions and exposing an Events Descriptor to events listeners.